wangziqi2013/wangziqi2013.github.io/_posts/2021-09-25-one-step-forward-two-steps-back.markdown

 Although one may argue that the underlying storage scratchpad may server as a proper communication channel, as the storage can be globally addressed by all function instances, the paper indicated that it is also generally not feasible, due to the low I/O throughout and weak consistency model.
+Third, serverless functions are not explicitly managed by the service user, and the cloud provider's infrastructure is free to schedule a function instance anywhere it finds reasonable.
+As a result, none of the existing serverless platforms support specialized hardware, such as GPU or other types of accelerators.
+The paper argues that hardware specialization and acceleration is a future trend that must not be neglected, and hence it is critical for cloud providers to also provide hardware acceleration capabilities on their platforms.